aeddeb/aeddeb/README.md

 ### Hi there 👋 This is Ali Eddeb and welcome to my profile!

 😄 I am data explorer and python enthusiast.
 I enjoy using python to extract insights from data and to build machine learning models.
-I am most active, currently, on working on my data engineering skillset.
+Currently, I am most active on developing my data engineering skillset.

 :computer: Here are a couple of things I'm working on (some have to stay as a secret for now :speak_no_evil:):
   - <a href="https://github.com/aeddeb/freelancer-jobs">Feelancer Job Market Analysis</a>